wesley9737/wesley9737/README.md

-# Meu Projeto
+<h3 align="left">My Project</h3>

-Bem-vindo ao meu projeto incrível!
-Este é um espaço onde compartilho minhas ideias e trabalho duro.
-Sinta-se à vontade para explorar, contribuir e dar feedback.
+Welcome to my amazing project!
+This is a space where I share my ideas and hard work.
+Feel free to explore, contribute, and provide feedback.

-## Sobre
+<h3 align="left">Abouts</h3>

-Utilizei [linguagem/tecnologia/framework] para construir esta solução.
+I used [language/technology/framework] to build this solution.

-## Como Contribuir
+<h3 align="left">How to Contribute</h3>

-Se você quiser contribuir para este projeto, siga estas etapas:
+If you want to contribute to this project, follow these steps:

-1. Faça um fork deste repositório.
+1. Fork this repository.
-2. Crie um novo branch com sua modificação: `git checkout -b minha-modificacao`
+2. Create a new branch with your modification: `git checkout -b my-modification`
-3. Faça suas alterações e commit: `git commit -m 'Adicionei uma nova funcionalidade'`
+3. Make your changes and commit: `git commit -m 'Added a new feature'`
-4. Envie para o branch remoto: `git push origin minha-modificacao`
+4. Push to the remote branch: `git push origin my-modification`
-5. Abra um Pull Request!
+5. Open a Pull Request!

-## Contato
+<h3 align="left">Contacts</h3>

-Você pode me encontrar em <br/>
+You can find me at <br/>

 <a href="https://www.linkedin.com/in/wesley-fabricio-scolaro-32648917b/" target="_blank" style="display: inline-block;">
   <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge">